amacado/pfsense-blink1/README.md

 npm install np -g
 ```

-Create a new version and publish:
+Create a new version and publish (`np` is installed as dev-dependency):
 ```bash
 np
 ```